VardhanSuroshi/VLSI-Physical-Design-Flow/README.md

 ### 3.NWel and PWel formation

 - Apply photoresist, apply a mask that covers NMOS
-- Expose to UV, Wash, remove the mask, apply boron(p-type) using Ion Implantation at an energy of 200Kev(for diffusion)
+- Expose to UV, Wash, remove the mask, and apply boron(p-type) using Ion Implantation at an energy of 200 Kev(for diffusion)
 - repeat it for the other half using phosphorous @400Kev because phosphorous is heavier
 - Wells have been created but the depth is low.
 Therefore subject it to high high-temperature furnace which increases the well depth.